GSAS-Leadership Alliance Summer Research Program

 The GSAS-Leadership Alliance Summer Research Program (SRP) seeks talented undergraduate students who have a passion for scholarly or scientific research and demonstrate academic promise in research and/or teaching in the natural sciences, the humanities, and the social sciences.

-- Be entering Junior or Senior year in college in fall 2013
+- Be entering their junior or senior year in fall 2014

 - Have a 3.0 grade-point average (GPA) or higher

-- Show potential for doctoral study in proposed field
+- Show potential for doctoral study in proposed field; transcript should demonstrate course work in proposed area of research.

 Note: Columbia University and Barnard undergraduates are not eligible for the Columbia GSAS summer program, but may apply to other Leadership Alliance sites if they meet the Alliance’s criteria.